 Childbirth International’s core values have always included the goal of offering a learning platform that is welcoming, safe, and inclusive of all individuals.
-We strive to develop reflection and empathy so our students can interact in their community with dignity and respect for all persons.
+We strive to develop reflection and empathy so our students can interact in their community with dignity and respect for all people.
 We believe that every pregnant, birthing, and parenting individual has the same right to equitable, kind, and respectful care.
 We use inclusive language in all our courses and believe in the right for every individual to be treated with equity and kindness.
-CBI trainers have all undergone professional development on using inclusive language and how to support all students, regardless of their gender identity, religious and spiritual beliefs, and race.
+CBI trainers have undergone professional development on using inclusive language and how to support all students, regardless of their gender identity, religious and spiritual beliefs, race, culture, and family structure.

-We recognize the disparities in health care and outcomes for minority and marginalized groups and seek to be part of the solution in eliminating these through listening, understanding, dialogue, and education.
 We embrace and celebrate the diversity of humanity and continually seek out diverse perspectives.
 We recognize the importance of not having ethnocentric approaches to our training.
-In order to understand and respect the diversity of all people, there are several steps we have taken in 2020.
+We recognize the disparities in health care and outcomes for minority and marginalized groups and seek to be part of the solution in eliminating these through listening, understanding, dialogue, and education.
 We support the Black Lives Matter movement and actively seek out opportunities to educate ourselves and support grassroots organizations working to deconstruct the systemic disparities for Black, Indigenous, and People of Color (BIPOC).

 We are committed to social, cultural, environmental, financial, and personal sustainability and look for ways to minimize consumption of natural resources, support individuals in fostering healthy communities, and encourage a maintainable work/life integration through flexible employment and study arrangements.